ozefreitas/M-PARTY/README.md

   --hmms_output_type HMMS_OUTPUT_TYPE
                         chose output type of hmmsearch run from 'out', 'tsv' ou 'pfam' format.
+Defaults to 'out' --validation          decides wether to performe models validation and filtration with the 'leave-one-out' cross validation
-Defaults to 'out' -p, --produce_inter_tables
+                        methods.
+Call to set to True.
+Defaults to False -p, --produce_inter_tables
                         call if user wants to save intermediate tables as parseale .csv files (tables from hmmsearch results